fastify/fastify-etag/README.md

 By default, the plugin sends a 304 status code when the ETag is equal to the Etag specified by the if-none-match request header.

-This is often the desired behaviour, but can be disabled by setting `replyWith304: false`.
+This is often the desired behavior, but can be disabled by setting `replyWith304: false`.

 ## Acknowledgements